JoelNiemela/DTL/README.md

 # DTL
-DTL — or Declarative Time Language — is a language used to describe a time period, which can be used to automate different tasks.
+DTL — or Declarative Time Logger — is a logging tool used to describe a time period, which can be used to automate different tasks.

 ## DTL Syntax
-DTL is an indentation based language.
+DTL uses an indentation based format.
 This means that whitespace is semantically important in DTL.

 A DTL file consists of a list of segments.
 A segment consists of a time or timeperiod, and optionally also a description and a list of nested segments and commands.